Everything you need to know about RO water, Shrimp Minerals and TDS

 “Total dissolved solids (TDS) is a measure of the dissolved combined content of all inorganic and organic substances present in a liquid in molecular, ionized, or micro-granular (colloidal sol) suspended form.
 TDS concentrations are often reported in parts per million (ppm)” – Wikipedia

 TDS basically means everything in the water, from shrimp poop to minerals.
-Due to that it has caused much death and dismay to a lot of shrimp keepers trying to achieve the "Perfect TDS" in a tank.
+Due to that, it has caused much death and dismay to a lot of shrimp keepers trying to achieve the “Perfect TDS” in a tank.

 TDS should only ever be used as a measurement of remineralization of RO water.
 Measuring your tank TDS will not be an accurate indication of your parameters.
-Everything you add to your tank will effect TDS.
+Everything you add to your tank will affect TDS.

-The next section will cover how TDS relates to minerals in your water, however I do want to touch a bit on measuring a tank's TDS.
+The next section will cover how TDS relates to minerals in your water, however, I do want to touch a bit on measuring a tank’s TDS.
 When you are measuring TDS in a shrimp tank it measures everything in the tank.
 You could have a tank with a TDS of 655 or 1050 but still have perfect parameters for shrimp.
 People often measure their tanks and see that they have a high TDS and start to panic thinking their tank might not be perfect, and then start doing big water changes to get their TDS lower, only ending up causing harm to livestock, when the water was perfect.

 TDS can however help assist in identifying problems.
 If you measure a tanks TDS and see it is 800 for example where it normally would be 200, it helps identify that something has changed in the parameters and that something could be negatively affecting the tank.
-You won't know what until you do more tests, but you have at least identified that there is something affecting the water.
+You won’t know what until you do more tests, but you have at least identified that something is affecting the water.